-- A Full Audit to get the most detailed and accurate online analysis which takes only 20-40 minutes. - An EZ-Audit which takes less than half the time but will make general assumptions to provide you with a full energy analysis. - Direct-to-customer: Santee Cooper communicates directly to customers to support all of our energy-efficiency, conservation and DSM activities and programs.
+- A Full Audit to get the most detailed and accurate online analysis which takes only 20-40 minutes. - An EZ-Audit which takes less than half the time but will make general assumptions to provide you with a full energy analysis. - In-Home Real-Time Energy Monitoring: Santee Cooper will offer Blue-Line monitoring in 2012. - Direct-to-customer: Santee Cooper communicates directly to customers to support all of our energy-efficiency, conservation and DSM activities and programs.
 Our monthly bill inserts highlight new programs and include clear, measurable calls to action.
-We also utilize direct mail promotions and communication and email customers through our opt-in program, with monthly information and links to sign up or have questions answered; in

-2012 that opt-in program included more than 30,000 customers, and our direct mail numbers vary according to the target audience for each.
-We also communicate to customers through Facebook, Twitter and YouTube; we have more than 1,400 followers on Twitter and more than 18,300 fans on Facebook, both areas of steady growth in 2012.
-We have more than 30,000 views on our YouTube videos.
+We also utilize direct mail promotions and communication and email customers through our opt-in program, with monthly information and links to sign up or have questions answered; in 2011 that opt-in program included about 200 customers, and our direct mail numbers vary according to the target audience for each.
+We also communicate to customers through Facebook, Twitter and YouTube; we have more than 1,000 followers on Twitter and more than 200 fans on Facebook, both areas of steady growth in 2011.
+We have more than 26,000 views on our YouTube videos. - Public Campaigns: Santee Cooper is increasingly using advertising and communications vehicles that target specific customers and customer groups, moving away from the more mass-media advertising of old.
+We advertise and promote our programs through digital advertising on the web and through Facebook, which is highly measurable and lets us know who we are reaching and how they are responding.
+It also allows us to quickly adjust promotions to achieve better results with our customers and other public stakeholders.
+We still use press releases and press conferences, such as in 2011 when we used the 10th anniversary of Green Power to promote Green Power sales to customers, and to highlight how Green Power revenues are reinvested in new renewable energy generation such as our Green Power Solar Station, dedicated last spring in Myrtle Beach.
+And we are partnering with customers who can help spread the word, such as large property managers who help us include energy efficiency promotions to their property owners.